 To remove an app from your iPad, simply touch and hold on an app that you want to get rid of until the icons start wiggling; you’ll see a little X. Tap on that X and when prompted, touch Delete.
 If you do not see the little X, it probably because deleting apps on your iPad is restricted.
 Also, since removing apps is so easy, you may want to restrict deleting apps, especially if you are sharing your device with your children.
 Please see this article for more info.
 Furthermore, you cannot delete built-in apps (they will not have an “x”) that came installed on your iPad; that includes Safari, iTunes, App Store, Photos, etc.

 It is also important to mention that once you delete an app, you can still re-download that app later meaning you do not need to re-purchase.
 Please see this article.

-When you are finished organizing your iPad apps, you can stop the jiggling by clicking the home button.
+When you finish organizing your iPad apps, stop the jiggling by clicking the home button.

 Battery and charging your iPad

 A fully charged iPad means about ten hours of use.
 You can improve your iPad’s battery lifespan and battery life by following simple tips.
 Please see this article for more info.
-Also note that connecting your iPad to your computer via USB may not charge your iPad because your computer may not provide enough power to charge the device unless it has a high-power USB port.
+Also, note that connecting your iPad to your computer via USB may not charge your iPad because your PC may not provide enough power to charge the device unless it has a high-power USB port.